jrheard/blog/python/tic-tac-toe.md

 ## First Steps

 Like in the demo video above, your program should start by asking the player if they want to be `X` or `O`, and then it should flip a coin to decide who goes first.
-You can figure this stuff out by now, I won't explain it—if you have trouble figuring out how to randomly choose who goes first, try Googling around until you find an answer!
+You can figure this stuff out on your own, I won't explain it—if you have trouble figuring out how to randomly choose who goes first, try Googling around until you find an answer!

 ## Representing The Board